aws-samples/aws-hpc-tutorials/content/04-serverless/02-serverless-iam/02-iam-policy2.md

    The expected command line output should look like:
 ![Lambda Basic Settings](/images/serverless/iam-policy-result.png)

-In the next section, you will change your AWS ParallelCluster configuration to add the `pclusterSSM` IAM policy and will apply the modified configuration to your cluster.
+In the next section, you will change your AWS ParallelCluster configuration file to add the `pclusterSSM` IAM policy and will apply the modified configuration to your cluster.

 <!-- {{% notice tip %}}